Equivariant analytic torsion for proper actions: Convergence

 It is not known in general if the second condition in definition \ref{def g torsion} holds.
 A stronger condition is that the \emph{delocalised Novikov--Shubin numbers} \beq{eq def NS} \alpha^p_g := \sup\{ \alpha>0; \Tr_g(e^{-t\Delta_E^p} - P_p) = \cO(t^{-\alpha}) \text{ as $t \to \infty$}\} \eeq are positive.

 In the case where $E = M \times \C$, $\nabla^E = d$, and $G$ is the fundamental group of a compact manifold acting on the universal cover $M$, the numbers $\alpha_e^p$, for $g=e$, are called Novikov--Shubin invariants.
 Novikov and Shubin showed that these are independent of the Riemannian metric \cite{ES89, NS86}.
 This was generalised to topological manifolds in corollary 33 in \cite{Lott92c}.
-Gromov and Shubin \cite{GS91} sharpened the result by Novikov and Shubin by showing that the Novikov--Shubin invariants are homotopy invariants.
+Gromov and Shubin \cite{GS91} sharpened the result by Novikov and Shubin by showing that the Novikov--Shubin invariants are homotopy invariants; see also Theorems 2.55 and 2.58 in \cite{Lueck02}.

 The Novikov--Shubin invariants are known in many cases, see for example section VII of \cite{Lott92c}.
 See section 1 of \cite{Mathai92} for results on positivity of these invariants.
+If $G$ is a connected, non-compact real semisimple Lie group, $K<G$ is maximal compact, and $\Gamma<G$ is a cofinite-volume, torsion-free discrete subgroup, then the Novikov--Shubin invariants of the locally symmetric space $\Gamma \setminus G/K$ are infinite if $\rank(G) = \rank(K)$, and otherwise either infinite or equal to $(\rank(G)-\rank(K))/2$, see Section 11 of \cite{LM00}.

 It is an interesting question if or when the numbers $\alpha^p_g$ are independent of the metric in general, as they are in the special case of the Novikov--Shubin invariants.
 The following is an immediate consequence of existing results on Novikov--Shubin invariants.
 It applies for example if $G$ is a connected, semisimple Lie group, and $M=G/K$ for a maximal compact $K<G$. \begin{lemma} Suppose that $M$ is simply connected, and that there is a discrete subgroup $\Gamma<G$ that acts freely on $M$, and such that $G/\Gamma$ is compact.
 Then $\alpha_e^p$ is a homotopy invariant of $M/\Gamma$ for all $p$. \end{lemma} \begin{proof} By lemma \ref{lem TrG TrH}, the number $\alpha_e^p$, defined for the action by $G$, equals the corresponding number $(\alpha_e^p)_{\Gamma}$ defined for the action by $\Gamma$.
 The latter action is the action by $\Gamma = \pi_1(M/\Gamma)$ on the universal cover $M$ of $M/\Gamma$, so $(\alpha_e^p)_{\Gamma}$ is a homotopy invariant of $M/\Gamma$ by \cite{GS91}. \end{proof}